Colon-D/bww-sandbox/README.md

 Proof of concept mod for Balan Wonderworld.
-- Enables infinite costume uses:
+- Infinite costume uses:
-  - costume uses never decreases
-  - costume uses only increases from 0 to 1
+  - If costume count is 0, it is treated as if it is 1
+- 🆕 Unlock All Costumes (disabled by default):
+  - If costume is locked, it is treated as if it is unlocked with 0 costumes
 - Enables a buggy Force Jump key on "Space Bar", "Caps Lock" and "Right Click":
   - 🐞 Bugs:
     - Only full jumps